BelmY/wikiSDoR/Using-OpenWebRX-with-a-real-input-signal.md

-A workaround for this is to convert the real signal into a complex signal, as the DDC routines currently only work for a real signal.
+A workaround for this is to convert the real signal into a complex signal, as the DDC routines currently only work for complex input signals.

 In this example, we are using an audio card as a VLF SDR: